GitHawkApp/GitHawk/Pods/Pageboy/README.md

 - `currentViewController` - The currently visible view controller if it exists.
 - `currentPosition` - The exact current relative position of the page view controller.
 - `currentIndex` - The index of the currently visible page.
+- `showsPageControl` - Whether to show the built-in page control.

 ### Transitioning
 Pageboy also provides custom animated transition support.
 This can be customised via the `.transition` property on `PageboyViewController`.